digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 metrics-server  metrics-server  1               2022-02-24 14:58:23.785875 +0200 EET    deployed        metrics-server-3.8.2    0.6.1
 ```

-Next check the Kubernetes resources status from the `metrics-server` namespace (notice the `deployment` and `replicaset` resources which should be `healthy`, and counting as `2`):
+Next, check all Kubernetes resources status from the `metrics-server` namespace:

 ```shell
 kubectl get all -n metrics-server
 ```

-The output looks similar to:
+The output looks similar to (notice the `deployment` and `replicaset` resources, which should be `healthy` and counting as `2`):

 ```text
 NAME                                  READY   STATUS    RESTARTS   AGE